-Motion to adopt Am 60: 5-2 (Sims, Sandberg) (Chopra, Sturbaum absent) ADOPTED
+Motion to adopt Am 60: 5-2 (Sims, Sandberg) (Chopra, Sturbaum absent) ADOPTED Amendment (indicate text added in bold and text to be deleted via strikeout)

 E.g., Except for as necessary for the development of the Convention Center site, discourage large footprint buildings (i.e. with a maximum size greater than of a quarter of a block) in order to encourage local developers and businesses and better urban form create a more pedestrian-friendly public realm.